peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 ## Key Features

 -   **Automated Batch Execution**: The `experiment_manager.py` script, driven by a simple PowerShell wrapper, manages entire experimental batches.
-It can run hundreds of replications, intelligently skipping completed ones to resume interrupted runs, and provides real-time ETA updates.
+It can run hundreds of replications, intelligently skipping completed ones to resume interrupted runs, and provides real-time ETA updates including "Time Elapsed" and "Time Remaining".
 -   **Powerful Reprocessing Engine**: The manager's `--reprocess` mode allows for re-running the data processing and analysis stages on existing results without repeating expensive LLM calls.
 This makes it easy to apply analysis updates or bug fixes across an entire experiment.
 -   **Guaranteed Reproducibility**: On every new run, the `config.ini` file is automatically archived in the run's output directory, permanently linking the results to the exact parameters that generated them.
 -   **Standardized, Comprehensive Reporting**: Each replication produces a `replication_report.txt` file containing run parameters, status, a human-readable statistical summary, and a machine-parsable JSON block with all key metrics.
 This format is identical for new runs and reprocessed runs.
 -   **Hierarchical Analysis & Aggregation**: The `experiment_aggregator.py` script performs a bottom-up aggregation of all data, generating level-aware summary files (`REPLICATION_results.csv`, `EXPERIMENT_results.csv`, and a master `STUDY_results.csv`) for a fully auditable research archive.
 -   **Resilient and Idempotent Operations**: The pipeline is designed for resilience.
 The `replication_log_manager.py` script can `rebuild` experiment logs from scratch, and its `finalize` command is idempotent, ensuring that data summaries are always correct even after interruptions.
+-   **Enhanced Console Readability**: All console outputs for file paths, commands, and key statuses are now formatted with consistent newlines and indentation, greatly improving log clarity and user experience during long runs.
 -   **Streamlined ANOVA Workflow**: The final statistical analysis is a simple two-step process. `experiment_aggregator.py` prepares a master dataset, which `study_analysis.py` then automatically analyzes to generate tables and publication-quality plots using user-friendly display names defined in `config.ini`.

 ## Visual Architecture